What's Going On

 (L-R) John J. O'Hagan, Charlie Kranz, Paul Nugent, Anna Nugent; PC Sancar Çalişkan

-Happen/Chance: The Show recently had two sold-out performances at the dlr Mill Theatre in Dundrum
+Happen/Chance: The Show recently had a sold-out performance at the Civic Theatre in Tallaght.

 One audience member gave us this feedback: